amy-tabb/CurveSkel-Tabb-Medeiros/README.md

 1. This code has been written and tested on Ubuntu 14.04, using Eclipse CDT as the IDE, and is written in C/C++.

-2. This code is dependent on the OpenCV-3.* or OpenCV-4.0 libraries.
+2. This code is dependent on the OpenCV-3.* or OpenCV-4.0 libraries and OpenMP.
+You need a compiler that has the option to enable OpenMP.
+If you're on Ubuntu, you will be covered if you do the below.
 These libraries should be in the include path, or specified in your IDE.
+Generally, if you can install OpenCV, this will cover most cases.

+Ubuntu packages for OpenCV
+[compiler] sudo apt-get install build-essential [required] sudo apt-get install cmake git libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev [optional] sudo apt-get install python-dev python-numpy libtbb2 libtbb-dev libjpeg-dev libpng-dev libtiff-dev libjasper-dev libdc1394-22-dev

 3. Compiler flags: we use OpenMP for parallelization and the C++11 standard.
 Note that Eclipse's indexer marks some items from C++11 as errors (but still compiles).